-The object of this lab is examine the relationship called Ohm's Law by determining the current versus potential relationship of resistors and a light bulb.
-Additionally, Students will also be introduced to the resistor color code.
+The object of this lab is to determine the resistance of several resistors by applying Ohm's Law.
+Students will also be introduced to the resistor color code.

 Theory:

 Ohm's law states that the current I that flows in a circuit is directly proportional to the voltage V across the resistance R of the circuit, or in mathematical form: